What if you could observe the return back to normal function?

 Find a partial-list here.

 Silicon Valley thinking directed the engineer’s attention to things that happened quickly.
-The software engineers looked for binary outcomes.
+The software engineers looked for binary outcome events.
 “0” or “1”.
-Did the patient respond, or not?
+Did the patient return to normal, or not?

-The engineers built tools for Intel before starting this adventure.
-Andy Grove taught us that only the paranoid survive.
-Just seeing it with our own eyes meant nothing for our paranoid minds.
-So we built tools to document in real time what was going on and when.
+Before becoming PhotoMed’s engineers, they built precision hard and software tools for Intel before starting this search for fast, simple, and efficient answers.
+Andy Grove, from Intel, indoctrinated them that only the paranoid survive.
+Just seeing the too fast to understand responses with their own eyes meant nothing for their paranoid minds.
+So they built precision hard and software tools to document, in real time, what was going on and when.

-The team applied machine-learning logic to looking at chronic pain.
-They didn’t know that others expected their machine-learning style efforts to be futile.
-They quickly learned that the observed outcomes conflicted with the notion that pain will remain a long time.
+The team applied machine-learning techniques to examine the interaction between quantum photons and the return back to normal function.
+They quickly learned that the observed responses conflicted with the notion that pain will remain a long time.

-The engineers were surprised when machining learning (ML) found what patients often remarked.
-They said, “I feel normal again”.
-ML also found that the “back to normal” function appears to be independent of life’s variables.
+The engineers were surprised when machining learning found that patients had often remarked: “I feel normal again”.
+Machine learning also found that the patient’s return to normal function appeared to be independent of life’s variables.